Wire-Network/wire-cdt/docs/migrating-from-antelope.md

 }
 ```

-`cdt-abidiff` shows this change, but only on a toolchain that carries
-[wire-cdt#112](https://github.com/Wire-Network/wire-cdt/pull/112), which also taught it to tell
-`eosio::abi/1.2` from `sysio::abi/1.2`.
-For a check that does not depend on the toolchain at all,
+`cdt-abidiff` shows this change.
+For a check that does not depend on the toolchain, normalize and
-normalize and diff the JSON directly:
+diff the JSON directly:

 ```bash
 jq -S . old.abi > /tmp/old.json && jq -S . new.abi > /tmp/new.json && diff -u /tmp/old.json /tmp/new.json